 FreeBSD is compatible with the Kernel-based Virtual Machine (KVM) platform; a full virtualization solution for Linux on x86 hardware.
 With this support for virtualization, you can install and run multiple systems on one single physical machine.
 This also makes it much easier to manage your Virtual Machines and users can take advantage of FreeBSD’s high performance even in a virtualized environment.

 In this guide, we’ll focus on the process of installing FreeBSD 14 on KVM or Proxmox virtualization platform.
-We’ll go through all the necessary pre-installation steps to set up your KVM environment and then go ahead with the installation.
+We’ll go through all the necessary pre-installation steps to set up your KVM environment and then go ahead with the installation

-Install FreeBSD 14 on KVM Virtualization platform
+Install FreeBSD 14 on KVM and Proxmox VE

 Download FreeBSD 14 Image